ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad.md

  8. Go to the Certificates & secrets tab and click New client secret and add the secret
  9. Copy the client secret value.

-Go back to the FoxIDs up-party client in FoxIDs Control
+Go back to the FoxIDs up-party client in [FoxIDs Control](control).

  1. Add the authority, which is `https://login.microsoftonline.com/{Azure AD tenant ID}/v2.0`
  2. Add the profile and email scopes (possible other or more scopes)
  3. Add the Azure AD client ID as a custom SP client ID
  4. Add the Azure AD client secret value as the client secret
  5. Select use claims from ID token
  6. Add the claims which will be transferred from the up-party to the down-parties.
-E.g., preferred_username, email, name, given_name, family_name, oid, ipaddr
+E.g., preferred_username, email, name, given_name, family_name, oid, ipaddr and possible the access_token claim to transfer the Azure AD access token
  7. Click create.

 That’s it, you are done.

 > The new up-party can now be selected as a allowed up-party in a down-party.
+> The down-party can read the claims from the up-party.
+Add the access_token claim to include the Azure AD access token as a claim in the issued access token.

 ## Configure multitenant

 The multitenant configuration differs slightly form the single tenant configuration.

-The Azure AD Portal
+The Azure AD Portal.

  1. During the App creation select multitenant

-The FoxIDs up-party client in FoxIDs Control
+The FoxIDs up-party client in [FoxIDs Control](control).

  1. Add the authority `https://login.microsoftonline.com/common/v2.0`
  2. Select edit issuer